dtharvey/titrationCurves/README.md

 Gathered here are functions for generating and plotting normal titration curves using R, including acid-base titrations, complexation titrations, redox titrations, and precipitation titrations.
+See the READMe.pdf file for a more detailed description.

 ## Acid-Base Titrations